-When watering landscapes with drip irrigation systems it is important to recognize that systems need, at a minimum, yearly maintenance even preferably twice a year.
+When watering landscapes with drip irrigation systems it is important to recognize that systems need, at a minimum, yearly maintenance, even preferably twice a year.
 Drip systems need to be thoroughly checked for broken and/or damaged components to ensure plants are getting all of their watering requirements met.
 Below is a guide to help navigate you through an annual physical for a drip irrigation system.
 A step-by-step check up of each component will uncover water wasting problems and damaged components.
-Repairs or replacing these components are much easier and less expensive than sprinkler systems and do not require a lot of digging, gluing or expensive supplies.
+Repairing or replacing these components is much easier and less expensive than sprinkler systems and does not require a lot of digging, gluing or expensive supplies.

-Step 1 -Check the pressure.
+Step 1: Check the pressure.
 Go to each lateral valve and check that pressure is operating in the correct range.
-Most Drip systems operate in a range of 20 to 50 psi.
-High pressure is typically the reason for a drip irrigation system to not functioning properly.
-Emitters, operating at high pressure will not provide the correct flow rates and will frequently pop off the tubing resulting in a significant water waste.
-Fittings, both barb and compression will be subject to failure due to excessive pressure.
-Operating pressure too low will result in reduced performance, and again flow rates of emission devices will be affected.
-If pressure is too high, install or replace the regulator and if pressure is too low consider removing the regulator or increasing to a regulator with a higher pressure threshold.
+Most drip systems operate in a range of 20 to 50 psi.
+High pressure is typically the reason for a drip irrigation system to malfunction.
+Emitters operating at high pressure will not provide the correct flow rates and will frequently pop off the tubing, resulting in a significant waste of water.
+Fittings, both barb and compression, will be subject to failure due to excessive pressure.
+Operating pressure that’s too low will result in reduced performance, and again, flow rates of emission devices will be affected.
+If pressure is too high, install or replace the regulator, and if pressure is too low, consider removing the regulator or increasing to a regulator with a higher pressure threshold.

-Step 2 - Check the controller.
+Step 2: Check the controller.
 Turn on the controller and perform a manual run to operate each valve.
 Make sure all valves are opening and closing properly with no signs of leaks around the solenoid or flow control.
 Run irrigation, for each valve zone, long enough to walk the site to check thoroughly for leaks or defective emitters.
 Mark leaks with landscape paint or flags.
-Check the timer run times to ensure that plant water requirements are met but not over watered.
-If the controller is battery operated, replace the batteries.
+Check the timer run times to ensure that plant watering requirements are met but not over watered.

-Step 3 -Check the filter.
+Step 3: Check the filter.
 Today with the use of many different water types, i.e. grey water, re-claimed water, it is imperative that the proper filter size and type of filter is installed to protect your drip irrigation system.
-Filters can drastically improve the longevity of your emitters by helping to prevent clogging due to increased sediments and other contaminants present in the various water types.
+Filters can drastically improve the longevity of your emitters by helping to prevent clogging from sediments and other contaminants present in the various water types.
 Disk filters are excellent at catching sediments while resisting chemical elements in water.
-They are easy to extract and clean with a hose then replace back into the filter housing.
+They are easy to extract and clean with a hose, then replace back into the filter housing.
 Mesh filters are also beneficial and can be easily removed and replaced if the sediment has accumulated.
-When choosing a filter, look for a large filter area which will allow longer intervals between cleaning.
+When choosing a filter, look for a large filtration area which will allow longer intervals between cleaning.

-Step 5 - Repair leaks marked with landscape paint or flags.
-When repairing tubing, cut out all the tubing with damaged parts, this will allow the fitting to slip onto the distribution line.
-One challenge repairing tubing installed a few years is the sun and internal pressure changes the outside diameter of the product.
+Step 5: Repair leaks marked with landscape paint or flags.
+When repairing tubing, cut out all the tubing with damaged parts.
+One challenge repairing tubing that has been installed a few years is that the sun and internal pressure changes the outside diameter of the product.
 Sometimes getting a fitting to slip onto existing tubing can be difficult if the cut is made too close to the warped/damaged tubing.
-To get a sturdy repair, use a patch of new tubing and connect it to the undamaged part in the line so that the fitting slips onto easily to provide a secure connection.
+To get a sturdy repair, use a patch of new tubing and connect it to the undamaged part in the line so that the fitting slips onto it easily to provide a secure connection.
 After the repairs are complete, open the closed end of the line and flush the line of all sediments and debris that can accumulate in the tubing.
 Re-pressurize the lines, run irrigation once more and check for leaks again.